Start Printed Page 37910

 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone on the navigable waters of the Sabine River in Orange, TX in support of Deep South Racing Association (DSRA) boat races.
-This temporary safety zone is necessary to protect the surrounding public and vessels from the hazards associated with a boat race competition.
-Persons and vessels are prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the COTP or his designated representative.
+The Coast Guard is establishing a temporary safety zone for certain navigable waters of the Sabine River, extending the entire width of the river, adjacent to the public boat ramp located in Orange, TX.
+The safety zone is necessary to protect persons and vessels from hazards associated with a high-speed boat race competition in Orange, TX.
+Entry of vessels or persons into this zone is prohibited unless authorized by the Captain of the Port Marine Safety Unit Port Arthur or a designated representative.

 Start Further Info